ElazarK/content-docs/playbooks/URL_Enrichment_Generic.md

-Enrich the URL using one or more integrations.
+Enriches a URL using one or more integrations.

 URL enrichment includes:
 * Verify URL SSL